-This article will then be shared on the weekly Sutton Coldfield newsletter, added to the Ecopledge page on the Chamber website and we’d suggest you use social media, Linkedin (tag in Chris Brewerton and Katie Hale) and Twitter, (tag in Sutton Coldfield Chamber twitter @sutton_chamber and Katie Hale @ktjhales) to further promote the article.
+This article will then be shared on the weekly Sutton Coldfield newsletter, added to this page and we’d suggest you use social media; LinkedIn (tag in Chris Brewerton and Katie Hale) and Twitter (tag in Sutton Coldfield Chamber twitter @sutton_chamber and Katie Hale @ktjhales) to further promote the article.

 Check out what pledges have been made so far by local businesses: